dennismarye/Yuki-dex-lib/README.md

 yarn init-integration <your-dex-name>
 ```

-You can find template code for newly integrated Dex in `src/dex/<your-dex-name>`
+You can find the template code for the newly integrated Dex in `src/dex/<your-dex-name>`

-5. Complete the template code by filling the functions implementations.
+5. Complete the template code by filling in the implementations of the functions.
 Template code is highly documented which should help you build the implementation.
 You should look into existing DEX implementation in `src/dex/` to understand the interfaces.
 Please refer below for detailed explanations and good practices.

 6. Add `<your-dex-name>` to `Dexes` list in `src/dex/index.ts`